-The School District experienced a increase in net position of \$0.4 million.
-Key reasons for the change in net position were due to the planning and executing the 2018 Capital Projects Fund bond project and the additional related property tax revenue.
+The School District experienced a increase in net position of \$5.8 million.
+The key reason for the change in net position was an increase in revenue due to increased enrollment and state funding.
+Additionally, as investment earnings reduced the MPSERS pension and OPEB liabilities, it resulted in the School District having an overall reduction in related pension expenditures.

 As discussed above, the net cost shows the financial burden that was placed on the State and the School District's taxpayers by each of these functions.
-Since property taxes for operations and unrestricted state aid constitute the vast majority of district operating revenue sources, the Board of Education and administration must annually evaluate the needs of the School District and balance those needs with state-prescribed available unrestricted resources.
+Since property taxes for operations and unrestricted state aid constitute the vast majority of district operating revenue sources, the Board of Education and administration must annually evaluate the needs of the School District and balance those needs with state-prescribed available restricted resources.